 C. Try Cooking International Dishes

 Choose a country and cook a traditional dish together.
 It’s a fun way to learn about different cultures.
+Research the history of the dish and share interesting facts while cooking.
+Set the table with themed decorations to create an authentic dining experience.

 Community and Social Activities